Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 			  or set it to "" empty quotes. empty quotes will disable the function.
 If you want a token you can get a free token from https://www.battlemetrics.com/developers make sure to set the "Battle_Metrics_ServerID": for your servers in the config as well, if your using this function. see example config for details.
 			  This command can be used by anyone to get server information/status.

+	3/9/2024 Added slash command for use in admin channel to get player information about a player.
+			 Info obtained such as player and character names, player ID, EosID, and more. also added new config setting to dissable the player list that discord memebers can run to see who is online.
 ###########################	INSTALLATION INSTRUCTIONS	########################################

 PART 1:	Nodejs Installation